jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 ### Think in minor with a leading tone

-Once some familiarity with the chords is developed, it's time to practice them while thinking of the minor i chord as the tonic, and all chords and scale degrees oriented toward that.
+Once some familiarity with the chords is developed, start to practice them while thinking of the i minor chord as the tonic, and all chords and scale degrees oriented toward that.

-Using the leading tone in cadential movements to the tonic establishes the minor feel.
+Use the leading tone in cadences with dominant V and diminished vii movements to the tonic to establish the minor feel.

 It can be constructive to try flipping perspectives back and forth, thinking of a chord in context of both the minor and relative major scales.